 OTHER COLORS OF SAPPHIRE

-There are so many different, wonderful colors of Sapphire.
-Here are some other beautiful hues that you might want to add to your collection.
+There are so many different, wonderful colors of Sapphire, and plenty of beautiful hues to add to your collection.
+Some examples include: Here are some other beautiful hues that you might want to add to your collection:

 HOW TO CLEAN SAPPHIRE